-A fast connection is everything when it comes to browsing the internet.
+ExpressVPN knows a fast connection is everything when it comes to browsing the internet.
 If you want to stream a movie, watch Netflix, or download large files, you need all the speed you can get.
 ExpressVPN is one of the fastest VPNs in the world, offering lightning-fast downloads no matter where you live.
+Their robust server network extends 3,000+ nodes to 94 countries worldwide, offering premium utility and performance.
 You’ll also get incredible privacy features to help you stay safe, including 256-bit AES encryption, and a zero-logging policy on traffic, DNS requests, and IP addresses!

 The size of a VPN’s network directly impacts your daily internet usage.
 The more servers a company offers, the more options are at your disposal.
-NordVPN has one of the largest networks in the business, running nearly 1,500 servers in 61 different countries.
+NordVPN has one of the largest networks in the business, running nearly 5,800 high-quality servers in 60 different countries, many specialized for specific use cases like P2P, multi-hop encryption, anti-DDoS and more.
 No matter where you work, live, or travel, with NordVPN you’ll be able to access a fast and secure server without any hassle.

 - Allows up to 6 devices to be connected at once